 Why am I saying this?

 As of late, Google will start using the mobile version of a page as a primary page.
 In other words, regardless of whether you’re accessing the internet from a desktop computer or mobile device, your mobile version of a page will always have a priority.

 However, do not be concerned if you only have a desktop page; you won’t get penalized and the user will still see desktop version.

 This is a clear indication in which direction the search engine is going.
 Of course, this is all based on users and their needs.

 Have in mind that mobile devices have finally overtaken desktop computers in terms of web users.
 People are more likely to surf the internet from their phone than any desktop device.
 This change is also present in e-shopping: people use mobile devices much more often when purchasing online.

 With all the being said, you cannot avoid having mobile pages.
 Mobile-friendliness is no longer a term – it is a reality.

 #3.
 Video content

 Content is cyclical.
-As soon as you start using an approach based on unique form of content to get links, this method soon becomes obsolete.
+As soon as you start using an approach based on a unique form of content to get links, this method soon becomes obsolete.
 This is mainly due to the fact that people are copying successful strategies and using them for their own good.